U.K. gets approval to infect healthy volunteers in world’s first coronavirus ‘challenge trial’

 “We’re not aiming to make any of the subjects sick, and we’re doing that by very slowly escalating the dose.”

-Andrew Catchpole, chief scientific officer for hVIVO, a commercial pharmaceutical company that is recruiting volunteers, said that while “thousands” have offered to participate, the study is still looking for recruits who have not yet been exposed to the virus and who can pass screening tests to ensure the study has the “healthiest” volunteers.
+Andrew Catchpole, chief scientific officer for hVIVO, a clinical research organization that is recruiting volunteers, said that while “thousands” have offered to participate, the study is still looking for recruits who have not yet been exposed to the virus and who can pass screening tests to ensure the study has the “healthiest” volunteers.

 When the trial gets underway, volunteers will be infected via droplets squirted up the nose.
 Scientists are using the version of the virus that has been in circulation since March of last year and not any of the more infectious variants.